|

 Robinia – The false acacia

-Whoever buys acacia in Germany usually buys robinia.
-The fact that the botanically incorrect name "acacia" has prevailed in Germany is due to the visual similarity of the trees.
-From a botanical point of view, both species have hardly anything in common and do not even share the same genus family.
-Since the real acacia wood from Africa can hardly be found on the European market, this article deals with the fake acacia, which should correctly be called Robine.
+Those who buy what they believe to be acacia in Germany are usually buying black locust (Robinia pseudoacacia).
+The botanically incorrect name "acacia" has become so prevalent in Germany due to the trees' visual similarity.
+However, the two species have very little in common botanically and don't even belong to the same genus.
+Since genuine acacia wood from Africa is rarely found on the European market, this article focuses on the incorrect name, which should more accurately be called black locust.

 Acacia – advantages and disadvantages